nickderaj/Nextjs-TS-Template/README.md

 ## Project Setup

-- To run the app, run `yarn install` and `yarn dev`.
+- To run the app, run `pnpm install` and `pnpm dev`.
-- To run Jest, run `yarn test`.
+- To run Jest, run `pnpm test`.
-- The lint and formatting functions are `yarn lint` and `yarn prettier` respectively.
+- The lint and formatting functions are `pnpm lint` and `pnpm prettier` respectively.
 - The lint function will auto-run when you try to commit to a git repo, set up in the .husky folder.

-Note: This app was designed to only be used with yarn to prevent a `package-lock.json` from being created which can cause conflicts - change the `engines` in `package.json` if you want to use npm instead.
+Note: This app was designed to only be used with pnpm to prevent a `package-lock.json` from being created which can cause conflicts - change the `engines` in `package.json` if you want to use npm instead.

 ## Questions & Suggestions